-Considering joining Apple's new iPhone Upgrade Program when you pick up a new iPhone?
-Here's everything you need to know before signing up.
+If you're considering joining Apple's iPhone Upgrade Program, here's everything you need to know before signing up.

 What exactly is the iPhone Upgrade Program?

 This is Apple's response to carrier deals that allow you to finance your phone for a set amount each month.
-The iPhone Upgrade Program lets you buy a new iPhone, such as the iPhone 15, over the course of 24 payments; after 12 of those payments, you can automatically upgrade to the new iPhone—no hassle or extra fees required.
+The iPhone Upgrade Program lets you buy a new iPhone, such as the iPhone 15, over the course of 24 payments.
+After 12 of those payments, you can upgrade to the new iPhone—no hassle or extra fees required.
 This means that you can upgrade your iPhone every year with no penalty if you like, though you certainly don't have to do so.

 Previously, carriers offered you a set subsidy on your phone—somewhere between $300-$400 off—in return for signing a two-year contract; now, those subsidies are disappearing, being replaced instead with monthly plans from those carriers for paying off that expensive new iPhone.
 It makes sense that Apple got into the game.

-For more information on the different options and ways to buy your iPhone in the U.S., check out our carrier guide:
+For more information on the different options and ways to buy your iPhone in the U.S., check out our iPhone buyer's guide.

 Wait, why does it make sense that Apple would get into this game?

-It also gets more people to buy iPhones every year, which, for Apple, is always a good thing, and to buy them through the Apple Store or online Apple Store.
+It also gets more people to buy iPhones every year, which is always a good thing for Apple, and to buy them through the Apple Store or online Apple Store.

 What iPhone models are available?

-Currently, you can only sign up for the iPhone Upgrade Program if you want to purchase the most recent iPhone 15 models, so you'll always be able to get the best iPhone available.
-If it's an iPhone SE or older iPhone model you want, Apple is currently only offering a trade-in program.
+You can only sign up for the iPhone Upgrade Program if you want to purchase the most recent iPhone 15 models, so you'll always be able to get the best iPhone available.
+If it's an older iPhone model you want, Apple is currently only offering a trade-in program.

 Is it only available in the U.S.?